justinlosh/burner-email-providers/README.md

 * CSV (Comma Separated Value)

 # Contribute
 Please feel free to add any additional domains, as well as use this for any of your own projects.
+A lot of data is pulled from public sources and combined for ease of use.
+If you'd like to request credit, please contact me.